beondska/thyvictoriansociety-PP1/README.md

 - Alert and information that the page cannot be reached and also a link to take the user back to the homepage.
 ![Thy Victorian Society 404Error page](documents/404error.png)

-All pages were responsive and worke on mobile
+All pages were responsive and worked on smaller screens as well.

 ## Design
 ### Color Scheme